 The procedure itself takes around 30 minutes.
 You will be asked to be in the endoscopy suite an hour before the procedure.
 You will also be monitored in the recovery area for about an hour.

 This is a minimally invasive, well-tolerated, endoscopic procedures.
 The risks are very low.
 Patients may experience some soreness, fullness or nausea immediately after the procedure.

 How much weight will I lose after bariatric revision?

-This procedure was designed to eliminate the weight gain after gastric bypass.
-Most patients will lose around 10% of their total body weight.
-Weight loss is maintained long term.
+This procedure was designed to eliminate weight gain after gastric bypass or sleeve gastrectomy.
+Most patients will lose around 10% – 15% of their total body weight.
+Weight loss is maintained long-term.
 The degree of weight loss depends on the adherence to dietary recommendations and lifestyle changes.

 Am I candidate for bariatric revision?

-If you previously had a gastric bypass and you are experiencing weight regain, we will need to perform an upper endoscopy to assess if the gastric pouch and the outlet size.
-If the outlet is enlarged, you may be a candidate for bariatric revision.
+If you previously had a gastric bypass or a gastric sleeve and you are experiencing weight regain, we will need to perform an upper endoscopy to assess the gastric pouch, the outlet size, or The size of the sleeve in case of previous sleeve gastrectomy.
+If the outlet, pouch, or sleeve are enlarged, you may be a candidate for bariatric revision.